We offer bilingual (Spanish) services!

 Comprehensive Legal Support for Drug Charges in Indiana

 Eskew Law has assisted countless clients with fighting drug charges in Indianapolis and throughout the northern and southern parts of the state.
-The Indiana General Assembly is responsible for codifying all drug offenses, as well as enumerating which substances are considered controlled.
+The Indiana General Assembly is responsible for codifying all drug offenses and enumerating which substances are considered controlled.

 Eskew Law provides one-on-one personalized representation for all clients from the start to the conclusion of their cases.
-Our attorneys will maintain constant contact, keeping clients apprised of developments, thoroughly discussing all options, and helping clients make important decisions by making sure they are fully informed.
+Our attorneys stay in constant contact, ensuring clients are kept up-to-date on developments, thoroughly discussing all options, and helping clients make important decisions by making sure they are fully informed.
+We help clients avoid or respond to criminal prosecution as part of our comprehensive legal representation.

-To learn more about how we can help you strategize on your own terms, contact Eskew Law at 317-793-2325.
+To learn more about how we can help you strategize on your own terms, or if you have been arrested for a drug offense in Indiana, contact Eskew Law at 317-576-2517.Our experienced Indianapolis lawyers will craft a personalized defense strategy for you and have extensive experience handling every stage of a criminal case.

 The Indiana Code criminalizes the possession, distribution, and manufacturing of controlled substances.
+Violations of controlled substance laws are considered serious criminal offenses in Indiana.
 Controlled substances are drugs with a likelihood of abuse.

 The Indiana General Assembly has organized controlled substances into five schedules: Schedules I-V.